Reporting criminal and regulatory proceedings within and outside the UK

 b. you have been charged with or found guilty of a criminal offence

 c. another professional body has made a finding against your registration as a result of fitness to practise procedures.

 In this guidance, we explain how doctors can put these principles into practice, and what you should inform us about.
-Serious or persistent failure to follow this guidance will put your registration at risk.
+You must be prepared to explain and justify your decisions and actions.
+Only serious or persistent failure to follow our guidance that poses a risk to patient safety or public trust in doctors will put your registration at risk.